fathia213/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : This is a script Display the content of the /etc/passwd file.
 3-twofiles : This is a script Display the content of /etc/passwd and /etc/hosts
 4-lastlines : This is a script Display the last 10 lines of /etc/passwd
+5-firstlines : This is a script Display the first 10 lines of /etc/passwd